huggingface/optimum-habana/examples/stable-diffusion/README.md

 ## Additional Stable Diffusion-based Inference Techniques

-This section provides examples demonstrating additional inference techniques based on Stable Diffusion.
+This section provides examples of additional inference techniques based on Stable Diffusion.
 For more details, please refer to
 [Hugging Face Diffusers documentation](https://huggingface.co/docs/diffusers/main/en/using-diffusers/overview_techniques).

 ### Unconditional Image Generation

 Here is how to perform unconditional image generation on Intel Gaudi.
-For more details, please see [Unconditional Image Generation](https://huggingface.co/docs/diffusers/using-diffusers/unconditional_image_generation) section in the Hugging Face documentation.
+For more details,  please refer to the [Unconditional Image Generation](https://huggingface.co/docs/diffusers/using-diffusers/unconditional_image_generation) section in the Hugging Face documentation.